 McLean Hospital 115 Mill Street Belmont, MA 02478

 Finding quality psychiatric care for children and adolescents can be difficult for many reasons, including too few clinicians trained in child-focused therapies and a scarcity of specialized programs.
-Every day at McLean, we see the benefits of early intervention as well as the pain and suffering when illness goes untreated.
+Every day at McLean, we see the benefits of early intervention as well as the pain experienced when illness goes untreated.

 This issue of Horizons highlights the many ways that McLean is bringing the best evidence-based care to young people.
 You’ll meet Joseph Gold, MD, chief of the Nancy and Richard Simches Division of Child and Adolescent Psychiatry, who is constantly thinking about how to better serve the needs of our youngest patients.
 That charge led to our creating a new residential program for youth struggling with obsessive compulsive disorder.
 You’ll also learn how McLean is addressing the lack of services for teens and young adults with borderline personality disorder and the ways in which supporters like you are helping make all of this possible.